jesseharold/php-img-blog/README.md

         +--------------+--------------+------+-----+---------+----------------+

 To Do:
- - add validation to new and edit pages

- - make edit and new page show checkboxes and tag names, not just numbers
  - ability to drag tags to change position?
  - a way to have tags get their positions auto-sorted so tehy're all unique?